 3.)
 Figs make up most of the hammer-headed fruit bat’s diet.

 4.)
-Like other bats, these bats are nocturnal (awake at night).
+Like other bats, these bats are nocturnal (active at night).

 5.)
 Not much is known about reproduction in hammer-headed fruit bats.
 They have differing mating seasons based on where they live.